EXL/2048/2048-Toolbox/2048-ThinkC/ReadMe.md

 ### Installing the application icon manually with ResEdit

-These actions aren't required if you are using my "2048-ThinkC.π" project file in the Symantec THINK C IDE.
+*Note.* These actions aren't required if you are using "2048-ThinkC.π" project file in the Symantec THINK C IDE.

 1. Open "2048-ThinkC:2048-ThinkC.π.rsrc" resource file with Apple ResEdit program.
 2. In the main menu choose "File" => "Get File/Folder Info...", select 2048-ThinkC executable file and click "Get Info" button.